Knocknarea and Queen Maeve's cairn.

 Location of the Kissing Stone

-The monument is built on a slope, and is close to the north-eastern edge of the Carrowmore plateau.
+The monument is built on the west side of a low hill, and is close to the north-eastern edge of the undulating Carrowmore plateau.
 Today there is a sudden steep drop behind the dolmen to the east, where a huge gravel pit was opened in 1904.
 Thousands of cartloads of gravel were excavated and transported to Sligo docks where they were used as landfill under the foundations of the new Harper-Campell factory.

-The Kissing Stone was constructed on the westward facing slope of the hill, just fifty meters from the top of the hill.
+The Kissing Stone was constructed on the west side of the hill, just fifty meters from the summit.
 The precice choice of view and location is provocative.
 Can it be that the monument is placed below the summit of the hill to enhance the already majestic view by including Knocknarea as a backdrop.

 Watercolor of Carrowmore 7 by George Elcock.

-Dolmen 7 and dolmen 13 have the largest capstones remaining at Carrowmore, and both have passageways which are pointing away from the centre of the complex.
-It has been speculated that these two monuments may mark the formal entrance feature into the Carrowmore complex.
+Both The Kissing Stone and The Druid's Altar have the largest capstones remaining at Carrowmore, and both have passageways which are pointing out of and away from the centre of the complex.
+It has been speculated that these two monuments may mark the formal entry point into the Carrowmore complex.
+This is the portion of the complex closest to the early causewayed enclosure at Magheraboy and the two massive neilithic passage-graves on Carns Hill.

 Carrowmore 7 looking west to Knocknarea.